samuelmahr/appt-scheduling/README.md

 API Response will echo the appointment that was just created

 For the case the time slot is already booked, it returns a db specific error in the API.
-If I spent more time on it, I'd fix the error handling
+If I spent more time on it, I'd fix the error handling to return a more user-friendly error

+### Project Structure
+This is basically how I'm used writing Go applications, except for models package.
+I just wanted to separate out structs and see if I like it better this way.

+In a larger service, there may be multiple objects that would make this project structure make more sense.
+It's a little overkill for this project, but it can be expanded on just for fun (add users table, trainers table, etc)

+### Testing
+Normally I would have unit tests mock most interfaces except for code that actually accesses data (`repo` package)

+Code hitting the database does have unit tests that will persist data into the table.
+I prefer to ensure interactions with the database work as expected.

+I am only testing the repo package just for read/write sanity.
+Ignoring the controller package, the other packages are mostly app/config/router setup.
+I was tempted to add tests to controllers, but it got larger than expected, so I will be skipping that since the email said the prompt should only take 60-90 minutes.

+Having the database running with docker compose is required.

+### Data Access
+In the code, you may see I have a written out query for the insert, and I am using squirrel to build the List query.
+1. I prefer queries to be written out, so you know what is actually being run
+2. If I can't dynamically build a query (in a pretty manner), it's nice to use squirrel help dynamically build queries

+It should be straightforward overall.
+One query inserts unless there is a constraint, while the query gets a list of data.

+I did not add pagination to start, but if a business case required it (tables to display), then I would add it in

 ## Smoke Test
 Ran a smoke test, and it appeared to work as expected.